undesicimo/Storygen/README.md

 > [!NOTE]
 > Currently only supports React components
+>
-> parsing for other framework components are welcome!
+> Generation support for other frameworks are welcome!

 ## Arguments